top of page

 Raise the Barr

 Raise the Barr provides one-time emergency grants to single-parent students who are pursuing an undergraduate degree.
-Learn more about the grant program and their financial literacy resources on their website.

 Twin Cities-Metro Certified Development Company (TCM CDC)